vatstack/docs/validations.md

 }
 ```

+## VAT Number Formats

+Vatstack currently validates VAT numbers in real-time for the following regions:

+- Australia (`au_gst`)
+- European Union (`eu_vat`)
+- Norway (`no_vat`)
+- Switzerland (`ch_vat`)

+If you have a specific requirement, we’re happy to integrate more government services.
+Below section explains how you can submit validation requests for each region.

+### Australia

+[Australia’s GST number format](https://abr.business.gov.au/Help/AbnFormat) is a 11 digit number formed from a 9 digit unique identifier and 2 leading check digits.
+The identifier is issued to all entities registered in the [Australian Business Register (ABR)](https://abr.business.gov.au/).
+It is therefore also known as the Australian Business Number (ABN).
+Example **51 824 753 556**.

+Provide an ABN to Vatstack by prefixing the number with ‘ABN’ in your request.
+Vatstack will then automatically check against the ABR whether the business is registered for GST.
+Our announcement has more information about [ABN validation](https://vatstack.com/articles/australian-business-number-abn-validation).

+### European Union (VIES)

+The [EU VAT number format](https://ec.europa.eu/taxation_customs/vies/faq.html#item_11) starts with the country code of the EU member state, followed by 8 to 12 digits or characters.
+Note that the country code is a two-letter [ISO 3166 alpha-2](https://www.iso.org/iso-3166-country-codes.html), except for Greece for which the abbreviation is ‘EL’.
+Example **EL999999999**.
+Learn more about the [benefits of validating VAT numbers with Vatstack](https://vatstack.com/articles/how-to-check-and-validate-eu-vat-numbers).

+### Norway

+Businesses which are registered in the Value Added Tax Register are required to add the letters ‘MVA’ as a suffix to their organization number.
+Example **999999999MVA**.

+Vatstack detects a Norwegian VAT number by its prefix ‘NO’ in your request and validate it against the [Central Coordinating Register](https://www.brreg.no/om-oss/oppgavene-vare/alle-registrene-vare/om-enhetsregisteret/).
+Our announcement has more details about [Norwegian VAT number validations](https://vatstack.com/articles/norway-vat-number-validation).

+### Switzerland

+Swiss number formats are based on the Swiss UID.
+It starts with ‘CHE’, followed by 9 digits, and either ends with ‘MWST’, ‘TVA’ or ‘IVA’ depending on the part of Switzerland a business is registered in.
+Example **CHE-123.456.789 MWST**.

+Provide a VAT number with a ‘CHE’ prefix in your request, and Vatstack will automatically validate it against the official [UID Register](https://www.uid.admin.ch/Search.aspx?lang=en).
+Learn more about [Swiss VAT number validations](https://vatstack.com/articles/switzerland-vat-number-validation) in our announcement.

 ## Webhook Events

 Vatstack will proactively notify your server as soon as a validation request was successfully processed and a result obtained from official government services.
 This means that you don’t have to query our API anymore and can instead listen to webhook events.